netdata/learn/docs/agent/netdata-cloud/signing-in.md

 There is only one prerequisite to using Netdata Cloud: A working Netdata agent.
 If you don't have a running Netdata agent yet, check out the [installation guides](/docs/agent/packaging/installer) for more information.

 To begin, visit the web dashboard of your Netdata agent by navigating your browser of choice to `http://SERVER-IP:19999`.
-Youâll see a dashboard much like this:
+You’ll see a dashboard much like this:

 ![A screenshot of Netdata's web interface](https://user-images.githubusercontent.com/1153921/59644657-b7330300-9122-11e9-9dda-ea784422f3f2.png)